 Just as an SI ensures all the technology pieces fit together for optimised business processes, a Tax BI ensures pieces and processes are optimised for the best tax function.
 And that process starts by really assessing the current state of tax in the organisation, determining what the end goal looks like and then working out how to get there.

 “The most successful business transformations are undoubtedly business led and supported by people with experience (and battle scars) to help predict and avoid pitfalls.
-I’ve led a number of finance transformations and having tax support embedded in 02C, P2P and R2R has proved invaluable, especially in the increasingly prevalent digitalisation of tax agenda across the globe.”
+I’ve led a number of finance transformations and having tax support embedded in 02C, P2P and R2R has proved invaluable, especially in the increasingly prevalent digitalisation of the tax agenda.

 The biggest problem around this?
 Ultimately it’s time.

 Tax departments tend to be involved late and/or are not involved in all relevant workstreams; in fact the latter is often impossible as the workshops may run in parallel to a very tight schedule and the tax team’s are already in high demand with their day job.
 In addition, the tax representative can also be a little blindsided by the tsunami of (often last minute) requests to provide input.
 In reality what this means is the SI is increasingly unlikely to receive detailed requirements that are much more forward thinking than a copy and paste of what they already have.
 And that’s a crying shame.

 Nobody would expect an SI to take on a large digital transformation project without an audit of the current tech.
 It’s foundational to success.
 So why would a tax function risk spending a lot of money to incorporate the current, sub-optimal practices into the transformed organisation?